 The Cleveland Tree Coalition is always looking for tree planting projects that might qualify for different types of funding opportunities.
 If your business or community has a project that can accommodate 25 trees or more, let us know about it.

 - Identify the number, location, and size of trees that could be planted on your property

 - Agree to steward newly planted trees

 14. Build partnerships

 Many funding opportunities are looking to support diverse partnerships, not just among environmentally minded groups but also with community-based organizations.
 The Cleveland Tree Coalition and the Forest City Working Group seek to build partnerships across institutions and individuals, respectively.
 In your community, look for opportunities to plant and steward trees with schools, churches, libraries, community leaders, businesses, and others.
-Find common ground by considering which benefits of trees will speak best to the interests of new partners.
+Find common ground by considering which benefits of trees will speak best to the interests of new partners (tree benefits have been updated and broken down by Cleveland neighborhood in the Cleveland Tree Plan 2020 Progress Report).
 Coalitions make projects—and trees—more resilient over time.